Cadecraft/HomepageOmni/README.md

 I find that adding a related emoji to clock titles helps improve the appearance of the page as a whole.

-### Full example file:
+### Full example config files:

-Since setting up the configuration file could be complicated, find an example in this repository or, in the omnibar, simply `:export` it to get a copy of your current configuration.
+Since setting up the configuration file could be complicated, you can find a full-featured example in this repository's `examples` folder, which you can load by running the `:import` command.

+Also remember that you can simply enter `:export` in the omnibar to get a copy of your current configuration.

 ## Filtering Method